R-Bot: An LLM-based Query Rewrite System: The Overview of

 \emph{\textbf{(3) Rewrite Reflection.}} It provides rewrite reflections to either further refine the query or to finalize the rewrite process.
 It has two reflection resources.
-The first involves getting the cost of the rewritten query from databases, comparing it with the cost of the query prior to its rewrite, and returning {\it complete} if the cost of the rewritten query is smaller; {\it continue} otherwise.
-The second involves asking \llms to check whether or not all the rewrite recipes are realized by the query rewrite in this step, and returning {\it complete} if yes; {\it continue} otherwise.
-So there are four possible reflections. \begin{enumerate}[(i)] \item {\it complete, complete:} It finalizes the rewrite process and returns the rewritten query. \item {\it complete, continue:} It further rewrites the query by jumping to step (1) with the previously rewritten query as the input.
-Specifically, it starts a new round of \llm-guided query rewrite, where new rewrite evidences can be retrieved and new rules can be selected based on the previously rewritten query. \item {\it continue, complete:} It further refines the query by jumping to step $(2.ii)$, focusing on reordering the existing set of rules.
-Specifically, besides the recipes and the rules, we further input the rules actually used in the previous rewrite process, and instruct \llm to prioritize the unused rules. \item {\it continue, continue:} This approach integrates elements from branches $(3.ii)$ and $(3.iii)$.
-Initially, it defaults to branch $(3.iii)$ unless this path is revisited excessively, surpassing a predefined threshold.
-Under these circumstances, given that branch $(3.iii)$ has exhaustively explored the rules for the current query, the process transitions to branch $(3.ii)$.
-This shift initiates a new cycle, aiming to further refine the query. \end{enumerate}
+The first involves getting the cost of the rewritten query from databases, comparing it with the cost of the query prior to its rewrite, and returning {\it complete} if the cost of the rewritten query is smaller; {\it continue} otherwise.~\footnote{{Database statistics play a crucial role in query optimization.
+However, \llm often struggles to directly understand complex database structures and intricate statistical data.
+To address this, we leverage the statistics indirectly through query costs, utilizing these costs to guide the \llm reflection mechanism.}} The second involves asking \llms to check whether or not all the rewrite recipes are realized by the query rewrite in this step, and returning {\it complete} if yes; {\it continue} otherwise.
+So there are four possible reflections.